gardener/gardener/docs/extensions/worker.md

 Nevertheless, this is only effective when bootstrapping new nodes.
 The provider extension (respectively, machine-controller-manager) is still responsible for updating the labels of existing `Nodes` when the worker specification changes.

-The `spec.pools[].nodeTemplate.capacity` field contains the resource information of the machine like `cpu`, `gpu` and `memory`.
+The `spec.pools[].nodeTemplate.capacity` field contains the resource information of the machine like `cpu`, `gpu`, and `memory`.
 This info is used by Cluster Autoscaler to generate `nodeTemplate` during scaling the `nodeGroup` from zero.

 The `spec.pools[].machineControllerManager` field allows to configure the settings for machine-controller-manager component.
 Providers must populate these settings on worker-pool to the related [fields](https://github.com/gardener/machine-controller-manager/blob/master/kubernetes/machine_objects/machine-deployment.yaml#L30-L34) in MachineDeployment.

-When seeing such a resource your controller must make sure that it deploys the machine-controller-manager next to the control plane in the seed cluster.
+When seeing such a resource, your controller must make sure that it deploys the machine-controller-manager next to the control plane in the seed cluster.
 After that, it must compute the desired machine classes and the desired machine deployments.
 Typically, one class maps to one deployment, and one class/deployment is created per availability zone.
 Following this convention, the created resource would look like this: